SAVING RURAL HOSPITALS

 8. How to Prevent Rural Hospital Closures

-More than 800 rural hospitals – 40% of all rural hospitals in the country – are at risk of closing in the near future.
+Nearly 900 rural hospitals – over 40% of all rural hospitals in the country – are at risk of closing in the near future.
 Most of these are small rural hospitals located in isolated communities where loss of the hospital will severely limit access to health care services.
 Millions of people could be directly harmed if these hospitals close, and people in all parts of the country could be affected through the impacts on workers in agriculture and other industries.

 Adequate, appropriate payments for small rural hospitals are essential for preventing closures.
 Most closures will not be prevented by technical assistance programs, one-time grants, permission to stop providing inpatient services, global hospital budgets, or shared savings programs.
 The only way to prevent closures and support high-quality rural healthcare is to create a new payment system that will: (1) ensure availability of essential services in the community; (2) enable safe and timely delivery of the services patients need at prices they can afford to pay; and (3) encourage better health and lower healthcare spending.
 A Patient-Centered Payment System would achieve all of these goals.

 It will cost about $3.4 billion per year to prevent closures of the at-risk hospitals and preserve access to rural healthcare services, an increase of only 1/10 of 1% in total national healthcare spending.
 The increase in spending needed to eliminate rural hospital losses is tiny in comparison to the total amount currently spent on healthcare.
 Moreover, spending would likely increase even if hospitals close because reduced access to preventive care and prompt treatment will cause residents of the rural communities to need even more services in the future.
 Paying more now to preserve local services is a better way to invest resources.